jkeohan/rctr-9-8-20/w05d10/intro-to-useReducer.md

 `useReducer` works very similar to `useState` but with some differences.
 Like useState it returns a tuple `[state, dispatch]` with the first element in the array being `state` and the second a `set function`

 It almost seems like the two are the same at this point.
-But there is the difference.
+But there is a difference.

 `useReducer` takes in a `callback` as the first argument and the initial `state value` as the second.